awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-configuring-overrides.md

 + `LaunchTemplateSpecification` — \(Optional\) A launch template for an individual instance type\.
 This property is currently limited to the AWS CLI or an SDK, and is not available from the console\.
 + `WeightedCapacity` — \(Optional\) The number of units that a provisioned instance of this type provides toward fulfilling the desired capacity of the Auto Scaling group\.
 If you specify a weight value for one instance type, you must specify a weight value for all of them\.

+**Note**
+As an alternative to specifying a list of instance types, you can specify a set of instance attributes to use as criteria for selecting the instance types your Auto Scaling group uses\.
+This is known as *attribute\-based instance type selection*\.
+For more information, see [Using attribute\-based instance type selection](create-asg-instance-type-requirements.md)\.

 **Topics**
 + [Specifying a different launch template for an instance type](ec2-auto-scaling-mixed-instances-groups-launch-template-overrides.md)
 + [Configuring instance weighting for Amazon EC2 Auto Scaling](ec2-auto-scaling-mixed-instances-groups-instance-weighting.md)